- 📖 Geeky Medics OSCE Book

 Symptoms can be divided into positive and negative.
 Positive symptoms tend to represent a change in behaviour or thought; while negative symptoms usually involve a decline in normal functioning.3

-Positive symptoms 4,5
+Positive symptoms of schizophrenia include:4,5

 - Thought echo (hearing your own thoughts out loud)*